wxcuop/jupyterlite/README.md

 Release cadence aligned with Pyodide

-At the time of writing, duckdb-pyodide is at 1.0.0 rather than 1.1.1
+At the time of writing, duckdb-pyodide is at 1.1.2

 ## Working around CORS